cloud-native-austria/cna-website/CONTRIBUTING.md

 > 20240204.mdx

 If you follow this convention the date is read and shown in your description of your location as one of the meetup dates.
-Moreover if it is the next meetup happenig it will be automatically shown on the start page as the next meetup of your chapter.
+Moreover, if it is the next meetup happening it will be automatically shown on the start page as the next meetup of your chapter.
 Make sure to provide all the necessary information as a front matter block in the mdx file.
 This will look something like..